 Tortue (Senegal) is a conventional gas development located in ultra-deepwater in Senegal and is operated by BP.
-Discovered in 2016, Tortue (Senegal) lies in block St Louis Offshore Profond, with water depth of around 8,856 feet.
+Discovered in 2016, Tortue (Senegal) lies in block St Louis Offshore Profond and Greater Tortue Ahmeyim (Senegal), with water depth of around 8,856 feet.

 The project is currently in construction stage and is expected to start commercial production in 2023.
 Final investment decision (FID) of the project was approved in 2018.
 The Tortue (Senegal) conventional gas development will includes FLNG, FPSO, subsea manifold, and subsea trees.